upenn-embedded/final-project-website-submission-f25-t09-f25-machine-not-learning/README.md

 Individual tasks for the week are:

-implement SPI-based WS2812/SK6812 LED control subsystem
+**implement SK6812 LED control subsystem**

 * Team member: Xiang Ding
 * Estimated Time: 6 hours
-* Definition of "done": A stable LED-control library is implemented using the SPI-encoded waveform method, the strip is installed with correct hardware components (series resistor, capacitor, grounding), and the LED strip can display full-strip colors and per-pixel updates reliably.
+* Definition of "done": A stable LED-control library is implemented using the encoded waveform method, the strip is installed with correct hardware components (series resistor, capacitor, grounding), and the LED strip can display full-strip colors and per-pixel updates reliably.

-finalize LED-strip installation and mechanical/electrical stabilization
+**finalize LED-strip installation and mechanical/electrical stabilization**

 * Team member: Yang Xing
 * Estimated Time: 6 hours
 * Definition of "done": LED strip is physically mounted, all wiring and connectors are fixed securely, and the 5 V distribution, grounding, and capacitor/resistor components are fully installed and verified on hardware.

-integrate LCD score-display module with buzzer and sensor subsystems
+**integrate LCD score-display module with buzzer and sensor subsystems**

 * Team member: Shang Wang
 * Estimated Time: 6 hours
 * Definition of "done": The LCD module is wired, communication routines are working, and gameplay events correctly update the LCD display.
 LCD output works together with buzzer output and sensor input in a unified system.

-full-system integration of LED subsystem, LCD display, buzzer, and pressure sensor
+**full-system integration of LED subsystem, LCD display, buzzer, and pressure sensor**

 * Team members: Xiang Ding, Yang Xing, Shang Wang
 * Estimated Time: 12 hours